marietachabbie/api-usage-restriction/README.md

 # api-usage-restriction

-A simple Express app that uses basic rate-limiting middleware (`express-rate-limit`) to restrict API usage.
-Currently it allows up to 100 requests per hour for some URLs and 200 req/hour for others.
+A simple Express app that restricts API usage caching user's data with `Redis`.
+Currently it allows up to 100 requests per hour for some (public) URLs and 200 req/hour for others (private).
 You can configure those numbers from your environment by changing their values in .env file.
 You also need to add a unique authentication token there, as well as your MongoDB connection URI with username and password.

 ## To generate a unique auth token with random letters and numbers:
 Type `node` in cmd and in its opened command prompt paste this command: